Error-331/code_tests/docs/bible/links.md

 Signs and Wonders - January 7 (God does not confirm people through power and privilege but through surrendered hearts and the power of his Spirit; His powerful miracles are merciful acts of kindness that align with his character);

 Raised Up - January 8 (God calls us to represent his love through sacrifices and generosity instead of ignoring the needy around us; We partner with God's heart and bless others with overflow of our resources; God has more than enough to provide);

+Blessings Cover Us - January 9 (The experiences of his grace meeting us where we are is the blessing of his presence; Instead of recoiling from hard things, let's press in and find where God meets us in it);